GenericHuman123/GenericHuman123/README.md

 - 👀 I’m interested in Computers
 - 🌱 I’m currently learning Linux
 - 💞️ Collabing with JRingold on the ronlinegames.com website
-- 📫 Contact me on discord Benfur #6969
+- 📫 Contact me by email: theduckthatgotaway@duck.com

 <!---
 GenericHuman123/GenericHuman123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.